Christina1281995/arcpy_toolbox_sen2cube/README.md

 - Validate the AOI (area size, location within given Factbase)
 - Validate Time range against Factbases
 - Testing
-- check other Factbases and make sure works
+- Check other Factbases (Afghanistan and Syria) and make sure they work as well
-- Add proper metadata to toolbox
+- Add metadata documentation to toolbox

 ## Future To-Do's
 - Dynamically load the Knowledgebases and Factbases into the drop-down lists shown in the user inferface